top of page

 Wolverine and the X-Men The Animated Series

 The art style mostly works, but is ill-suited for Wolverine in particular.
-It suffers more than past series in the inability to have him use his claws.
+It also suffers more than past series with the inability to have him use his claws in a kids cartoon.
 Jean's disappearance reversing the roles of Logan and Cyclops opens up a compelling dynamic.

 Premiere: Jan 23, 2009